nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Once the command succeeds, the patient will be linked with the caregiver and the following message will be displayed.
 ![Link command success](images/linkcommandsucceed.png)

+Possible Errors:
+- `This link already exists in CareLink` - When attempting to create a link that already exists
+- `Cannot link same people` - When trying to link a person to themselves
+- `Incorrect NRIC.
+Caregiver and Patient not found` - When both NRICs cannot be found in CareLink
+- `Incorrect NRIC.
+Patient not found` - When the patient's NRIC cannot be found
+- `Incorrect NRIC.
+Caregiver not found` - When the caregiver's NRIC cannot be found
+- `Incorrect roles.
+The patient NRIC must correspond to a patient, and the caregiver NRIC must correspond to a caregiver.` - When the roles don't match the specified NRICs

 ### Deleting a link between patient and a caregiver: `deletelink`